Emerald Starter Manip

 However, in later games this isn’t always the case.
 The frames you visually see might be completely separate from the game’s logic.
 RNG Advances accurately describes what’s happening, no matter the situation.

-There are many options in this tool, but in order to view Secret ID results you must match the following settings.
+In order to view Secret ID results you must match the following settings.

 For example, a Trainer ID of 16804 becomes 41A4 in Hexadecimal.